sematext/browser-sdk/README.md

 ### Manual Tests

-You can test the loader and RUM scripts using one of the ***test*** websites that are provided:
+You can test the loader and Experience scripts using one of the ***test*** websites that are provided:

  - `test.html` - simple app that can be used to generate page load events and HTTP requests
  - `testspa.html` - simple single-page app used to generate `routeChange` events and HTTP requests
- - `large.html` - app used for testing large requests sent from the RUM script
+ - `large.html` - app used for testing large requests sent from the Experience script
  - `e2e.html` - app used for most of the integration tests

-Run `yarn run start` to run a small test website which runs the dev version of the RUM script.
+Run `yarn run start` to run a small test website which runs the dev version of the Experience script.
 After making changes to the script, reload the website to see the changes.

 If you wish to automatically test single page applications there is a second test application